ChanRathke/PortfolioSentinel/Design/BusinessRequirements.md

 # Business Requirements

 - ## **BR1**
-  A generative AI will summarize information and update the client based on a their needs.
+  A generative AI will summarize information and update the client based on their needs.